lmorg/murex-mod-open-image/README.md

 # Murex module: open-image

+> Please note this functionality has been merged into _murex_ and thus you
+> no longer require this module.

 This _murex_ module creates a data type for images (`image`) and creates an open handler which renders those images in the terminal.